Conformal Prediction Sets for Instance Segmentation: METHOD

 Theorem \ref{theorem:ValidityMainTheorem} holds under the IID assumption (Assumption \ref{assump:IID}), and two technical assumptions introduced in Section \ref{sec:AdditionalAssumptions}.
 These additional assumptions will typically hold, provided that the user makes appropriate implementation and input parameter choices.

+While $\tilde{\theta}$ may differ from $\tau$, we do not expect it to differ substantially as long as the duplicate removal IoU threshold $\eta$ is high, since confidence sets that cover the true mask will often still cover the true mask after removing redundant predictions.

 \paragraph{Finite sample guarantees} The above theorem provides asymptotic guarantees.
 In Appendix \ref{appendix:finite-sample-guarantees}, we present a modified version of our algorithm with finite sample guarantees.
 We randomly split the calibration data into two sets; we use the first set to rank parameter values $t_1, t_2, \dots t_k$ from highest to lowest priority via a greedy algorithm, then apply Conformal Risk Control to the second set to compute the smallest value $\hat{\lambda} \in [k]$ such that the first $\hat{\lambda}$ parameters in the ranked list result in a valid conformal prediction set.
+(The sample splitting allows for finite sample guarantees; in contrast, reusing the calibration data between Algorithms \ref{algorithm-conformal} and \ref{algorithm-remove-duplicates} breaks exchangeability and is a major reason we are only able to obtain asymptotic guarantees for Algorithm \ref{algorithm-remove-duplicates}.)

 The finite-sample and asymptotic algorithms will generally give similar results because the greedy procedure used in the finite-sample algorithm is closely related to the greedy set cover algorithm used in Line \ref{line:find_minimal_set_cover} of Algorithm \ref{algorithm-conformal}.
 However, the asymptotic version's prediction sets may be smaller in some cases because in the asymptotic version (1) we can improve the greedy set cover by brute-forcing over all smaller subsets to find the minimal-size set cover, and (2) the duplicate removal procedure brute-forces over all subsets to produce a minimal-size output.
 In the finite-sample algorithm, because CRC requires a loss function that is non-decreasing in $\lambda$, the range of possible prediction sets is more restricted and we are unable to guarantee minimal-size outputs.
+We note that the finite-sample algorithm has the advantage of computational efficiency because its greedy parameter ranking procedure and duplicate removal procedure run in polynomial time, making it useful in cases where brute-forcing is not computationally tractable.

-In our experiments, we use the asymptotic version of the algorithm.
+In our experiments in the following section, we use the asymptotic version of the algorithm.
+(For experimental results using the finite-sample version of the algorithm, see Appendix \ref{appendix:finite-sample-experiments}.)